Personalized Sailing Charters

 José, Andréia & Kuna

-French Polynesia is part of France's territory and is located on the middle of the South Pacific Ocean in between USA and Australia.
+French Polynesia is part of France's territory and is located on the middle of the South Pacific Ocean in between America and Australia.

 The islands: Hiva Oa, Tahuata, Fatu Hiva, Ua Pou, Ua Huka and Nuku Hiva.